An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference

-The scaling in \cref{thm:huangclt} is of the order $n^{1/2}$ as opposed to the scaling $n\rho_n^{1/2}$ appearing in \cref{thm:capeCLT} and \cref{thm:xieCLT}.
+The order $n^{1/2}$ scaling in \cref{thm:huangclt} differs from the $n\rho_n^{1/2}$ scaling in \cref{thm:xieCLT}.
 Further, the limiting covariance matrix is degenerate.
-When $\tau_{\infty}^w < \infty$, the leading eigenvalues besides the first eigenvalue are no longer well-separated from the other eigenvalues, since $n\rho_n \ll \log(n)$.
+When $\tau_{\infty}^w < \infty$, the leading eigenvalues besides the first eigenvalue are {separated from the other eigenvalues but with smaller gaps between distinct eigenvalues,} since $n\rho_n \ll \log(n)$.
 Therefore, unlike the settings discussed in \cref{sec:asymp_norm}, the matrix $A$ now consists of three parts: the first is a rank-one matrix corresponding to the (large) leading eigenvalue, the second part is a rank $K -1$ matrix corresponding to the bottom (small) $K -1$ nonzero eigenvalues, and the third part is a mean-zero matrix.
-The highly spiked rank-one component contributes to the degeneracy in the asymptotic covariance: since the rank-one component is well-separated from the other eigenvalues, it exhibits qualitatively similar phenomena to the leading eigenvectors when all the eigenvalues are spiked, and hence it is plausible for the leading eigenvector to converge in probability to the all ones vector after scaling by $n^{1/2}$.
-The second part of the matrix contributes to the centering: scaling by $n^{1/2}$ stabilizes these expectations, though they are now slightly biased away from the population eigenvectors.
-The remaining term in the decomposition of $A$ is a mean-zero (inhomogeneous Wigner) matrix, and the final scaling by $n^{1/2}$ is due to considerations stemming from random matrix theory (e.g.,~\citet{bai_limiting_2012}).
-All three components contribute to the asymptotic normality presented in \cref{thm:huangclt}.
+The rank-one component associated to the leading eigenvalue contributes to the degeneracy in the asymptotic covariance.
+Since the rank-one component is well-separated from the other eigenvalues, it exhibits qualitatively similar phenomena to the leading eigenvectors when all the eigenvalues are spiked, and hence it is plausible for the leading eigenvector to converge in probability to the all ones vector after scaling by $n^{1/2}$.
+The second part of the matrix contributes to the centering, namely scaling by $n^{1/2}$ stabilizes these expectations, though they are now slightly biased away from the population eigenvectors.
+The remaining term in the decomposition of $A$ is a mean-zero (inhomogeneous Wigner) matrix, and the final scaling by $n^{1/2}$ {is determined by the appropriate scaling from the literature on inhomogeneous Wigner matrices in random matrix theory}(e.g.,~\citet{bai_limiting_2012}).
+All components contribute to the asymptotic normality in \cref{thm:huangclt}.